valleymtz/final-project-3301/docs/scope.md

 ### Exclusions

 This specific project will not contain an online ordering system as we want to grow our foot traffic first.
 This will also not be a store inventory platform.

+### Technical Requirements

+This project will include a documents folder with my scope, plan, and retrospective.
+It will also include an about.html and an index.html.
+I will add a README.md file and to ensure my website has character it will include a style.css file.